-- Communication style
+- Communication styles

-Join Facebook Groups
+4. Join Facebook Groups

-You might also find Facebook subgroups created for each class year, various college majors, or extracurricular activities.
-Although these subgroups aren't specifically for roommate-seekers, you may be able to find like-minded students looking for roommates, too.
+You might also find Facebook subgroups created for each class year, various majors, or extracurricular activities and student clubs.
+Although these subgroups aren't specifically for roommate-seekers, you might be able to find like-minded students who are also looking for roommates.

-Use Roommate-Matching Websites
+5. Use Roommate-Matching Websites

 A few popular independent sites include the following:

-Look Into Themed Dorms on Campus
+6. Look Into Themed Dorms

 - Women in STEM

-- LGBTQ+ community groups
+- LGBTQ+ groups

 - Substance-free groups for those who want to avoid alcohol and drugs